pethrol/osu-keypad-server/README.md

 # osu-keypad-server

-This is the application made for osu!.
+This is the application made for playing osu!.
 It is emulating keypresses to osu! by using InputSimulator by Michael Noonan. https://www.nuget.org/packages/InputSimulator/

 HOW TO START USING THIS
  - work in progress